 - Ensure that COCC curriculum adheres to College, State, and NWCCU (accreditation) standards and policies.

-- Assist and support faculty in development and improvement of curriculum.
+- Provide feedback to support faculty in development and improvement of curriculum.

 - Consider effects of curricular and/or programmatic proposals and revisions on other

 departments/programs, institutions, and students.
 Other departments and/or programs